pinobatch/hello-world/Xubuntu_setup.md

 * OpenMPT (free sample-based music editor, formerly ModPlug Tracker)
 * Dn-FamiTracker (free NES music editor)
-* No$sns (proprietary Super NES emulator, which may work on machines that cannot run Mesen-S at full speed)
+* No$sns (proprietary Super NES emulator, which may work on machines that cannot run Mesen 2 at full speed)
 * BGB (proprietary Game Boy emulator), 32-bit version to allow use with CamStudio or ZMBV lossless codec
 * Gens Kmod (Genesis/Mega Drive emulator with debugging)